Why Do Cats Have Wet Noses?

 What If My Cat’s Nose is Dripping Wet?

-The degree of wetness to your cat’s nose can change several times throughout the day.
+The degree of wetness of your cat’s nose can change several times throughout the day.
 Don’t be alarmed unless there seem to be other issues involved as well.
 A nose that runs or drips can be indicative of an upper respiratory infection or allergies.
 Take note of the color of the drainage.
 Thick, colored drainage usually means a bacterial infection while clear drainage can mean a viral infection or allergies.
-Most often, these illnesses also present with coughing, sneezing, and running eyes.
+Most often, these illnesses also present with coughing, sneezing, and runny eyes.
 A fever, decreased appetite, and lethargy often follow as well.
 If your cat’s dripping wet nose is accompanied by any other symptoms or behavior changes, it would be a good time to see your veterinarian.

 Some Fun Facts About Cat Noses

-If the fact that cats have a better sense of smell than their canine counterparts wasn’t enough, these other little nose nuggets might intrigue you.
+If the fact that cats have a better sense of smell than their canine counterparts wasn’t enough, these other little nose nuggets might intrigue you:

 - Cats have individual nose prints, similar to fingerprints on humans, which are specific to each cat.
-While nose print identification isn’t yet a thing it may be in the future!
+While nose print identification isn’t yet a thing, it may be in the future!

 - The color of your cat’s nose is related to the color of their skin.
 Lighter colored cats have lighter colored noses and vise versa.